pauldzim/OVCC/README.md

 See Walter's page for more info on OVCC and the build requirements for it.

+This version only supports the arm64 architecture (M1 chips and newer) mainly because I couldn't figure out how to do dual-architecture builds using Homebrew.

 This version of OVCC has a few differences from Walter's:

     - The required ROMs (at least 'coco3.rom' and 'fd502.rom' are needed) should